• Latest

 In many cases, this is due to downsizing and restructuring within organizations.
 As a result, frontline employees are often left with more work than they can realistically handle.

-To address this issue, organizations must provide adequate resources and support to their frontline employees.
+Organizations must provide adequate resources and support to their frontline employees to address this issue.
 This includes ensuring employees have the tools and training to do their jobs effectively.

 Additionally, organizations should consider flexible work arrangements that allow frontline employees to manage their workloads better.